QubesOS/qubes-doc/common-tasks/backup-restore.md

 2. Select the source location of the backup to be restored:

-   - If your backup is located on a [USB mass storage device](/doc/stick-mounting/), select the device in the drop-down box next to **Device**.
+   - If your backup is located on a [USB mass storage device](/doc/stick-mounting/), attach it first to another VM or select `sys-usb` in the next item.
    - If your backup is located in a (currently running) VM, select the VM in the drop-down box next to **AppVM**.

-   You must also specify the directory in which the backup resides (or a command to be executed in a VM).
+   You must also specify the directory and filename of the backup (or a command to be executed in a VM) in the **Backup file** field.
 If you followed the instructions in the previous section, "Creating a Backup," then your backup is most likely in the location you chose as the destination in step 3.
-For example, if you had chosen the `~/backups` directory of a VM as your destination in step 3, you would now select the same VM and again type `backups` into the **Backup directory** field.
+For example, if you had chosen the `~/backups` directory of a VM as your destination in step 3, you would now select the same VM and again browse to (using `...`) the `backups` folder.
+Once you've located the backup file, double-click or select it and hit **OK**.

-   **Note:** After you have typed the directory location of the backup in the **Backup directory** field, click the ellipsis button `...` to the right of the field.

 3. There are three options you may select when restoring from a backup:
-   1.  **ignore missing**: If any of the VMs in your backup depended upon a NetVM, ProxyVM, or TemplateVM that is not present in (i.e., "missing from") the current system, checking this box will ignore the fact that they are missing and restore the VMs anyway.
+   1.  **ignore missing**: If any of the VMs in your backup depended upon a NetVM, ProxyVM, or TemplateVM that is not present in (i.e., "missing from") the current system, checking this box will ignore the fact that they are missing and restore the VMs anyway and set them to use the default NetVM and system default template.
    2.  **ignore username mismatch**: This option applies only to the restoration of dom0's home directory.
 If your backup was created on a Qubes system which had a different dom0 username than the dom0 username of the current system, then checking this box will ignore the mismatch between the two usernames and proceed to restore the home directory anyway.
    3.  **Verify backup integrity, do not restore the data**: This will scan the backup file for corrupted data.
 However, it does not currently detect if it is missing data as long as it is a correctly structured, non-corrupted backup file.
 See [issue #3498](https://github.com/QubesOS/qubes-issues/issues/3498) for more details.